 And a critical part of the modern business world is technology, Leitner added.

 “Clients want to feel comfortable with the attorney who is representing them in what could be a life-changing matter.
 They want to know that they are putting their trust in an advocate.
-But they also want to hire someone who’s going to use technology,” Leitner said.
+But they also want to hire someone who’s on top of legal technology trends,” Leitner said.
 “My viewpoint is that law firms have come to the realization that they have to embrace the technology or they’re going to fall behind.”

 Seacoast Bank is one of the largest community banks headquartered in Florida with approximately $6.7 billion in assets and $5.2 billion in deposits.
 The bank provides integrated financial services including commercial and retail banking, wealth management, and mortgage services to customers through advanced banking solutions.